-Deadline for nomination submission by the institution is September 1, 2017.
+Nomination submission by the institution is due September 15, 2017.

 Notification and Conferment

-Each college or university will contact its award winner and an announcement will go out on the AOF recent news feed.
-The AOF will send the award directly to the school or college to be applied toward the student's financial aid.
+Each college or university will contact its award winner and an announcement will go out on the AAOF recent news feed.
+The AAOF will send the award directly to the school or college to be applied toward the student's financial aid.

 2016 J. Pat Cummings Scholarships